Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 *Duet 3 Expansion 1HCL reading of stepper driver registers fixed in RRF 3.5.1.
 Supported in RRF 3.4.0 and later on main boards and CAN-connected boards with TMC22xx or TMC51xx stepper drivers.
 Supported in RRF 3.3 and later on main boards only, with TMC22xx or TMC51xx stepper drivers.
-Sine table waveform correction (S, J and O parameters) supported after 3.7.0-beta.3, on Duet 3 MB6HC main board drivers only.*
+Sine table waveform correction (S, J and O parameters) supported after 3.7.0-beta.3, on Duet 3 MB6HC main board drivers and on CAN-connected drivers with TMC5160/2160 or SPI-connected TMC2240 stepper drivers (e.g. EXP3HC, EXP1HCL, M23CL).*

 ### Parameters